ccoovrey/auto_car/deeplearn/traffic_sign/README.md

 * test set accuracy of 96.3%

 I first started out with the LeNet-5 architecture shown in the convolutional neural network module.
-I wanted to start with the simplest model possible, before moving to achitecutures that were more complex.
+I wanted to start with the simplest model possible, before moving to achitectures that were more complex.
 Initially this architecture did not give good accuracy, so I next focused on adding dropouts in the layer 1 and
 2 pooling and RELU activation layers 3 and 4.
 I found the best combination for adding dropouts was in the first pooling layer and layers 3 and 4 RELUs.
 I started with a learning rate of 0.001, to improve accuracy I kept on decreasing the learning rate to finally using 0.0007.
 Since this is my first classifier in deep learning I used the LeNet-5 architecture as a design choice, because I wanted to see if I could get the desired accuracy above 93% with this basic model.
 The next model